InnovaSpace

 HUMAN EXPLORATION RESEARCH ANALOG (HERA)

 HERA is a unique three-story habitat designed to serve as an analog for isolation, confinement, and remote conditions in exploration scenarios, located at NASA’s Johnson Space Center in Houston.
 With characteristics of a generic crewed spacecraft, HERA is a ground-based analog used by NASA’s Human Research Program to study the effects of isolation and confinement on humans.
-NASA is planning a human mission to the Moon in 2024.
+NASA is planning a human mission to the Moon before 2030.
 Researchers use analogs like HERA to develop safeguards to the hazards of spaceflight.

-Website: www.nasa.gov/analogs/hera
+Website: LINK

 Picture